max-ym/rust-altbitflags/README.md

 # alt_bitflags
 If you need to create a lot of many-many-many bitfields in an intuitive way, check out some of these macro.

-Note that it IS NOT a clone of "rust bitfields" crate.
-It is though my own alternative view of how bitfields in rust must be and I believe that in some cases it's more apropriate and easier to use (and understand).
-Or maybe I just didn't pay much effort to learn the original bitfields whatsoever :)
+Note that this IS NOT a clone of "rust bitflags" crate.
+It is though my own alternative view of how bitflags in rust must be and I believe that in some cases this version is more apropriate and easier to use and understand.

-It is not C-like bitfield structure generator.
+It is not a C-like bitfield structure generator.
 It's more like a named bitmap.
 Still, if you need to change often single bits in integer numbers you may access them by functions that are generated with these macros.

 ## Demo
 ```rust